Street scene in N'Djamena, the capital of Chad

 Chad does not have a functioning market economy and there is a shortage of private investment capital.
 The road system in Chad is inadequate.
 During the rainy season, large areas of the country are inaccessible by road.
 Given Chad’s landlocked position and the long distances to seaports, this is a major development constraint.

 Around 70 per cent of the population depend on agriculture for their livelihoods, primarily on subsistence farming.
-Agricultural yields fluctuate considerably due to the increase in extreme weather events such as climate change-induced droughts and floods.
-This exacerbates existing conflicts over soil and water.
+Agricultural yields fluctuate considerably due to increasingly frequent extreme weather events such as climate change-induced droughts and floods.
+Existing conflicts over soil and water are being exacerbated.

 Debt crisis

 According to estimates by the World Bank and the IMF, Chad’s risk of debt distress is high.
 The collapse of oil prices triggered by the COVID-19 pandemic put substantial pressure on its public finances.
-Chad is the first country to have applied to restructure its debt under the G20’s new Common Framework for Debt Treatments beyond the DSSI.
+As a consequence, Chad was the first country to apply to restructure its debt under the G20’s new Common Framework for Debt Treatments beyond the DSSI.
 In late 2022, an agreement was reached that paves the ground for further funding being provided by the International Monetary Fund.
 However, an increase in oil prices has led to a postponement of debt restructuring.
 Germany is not one of Chad’s creditors.